 State law presumes that parcels of agricultural land are large enough to sustain their agricultural use if the land is at least 10 acres in size in the case of prime agricultural land (as defined in Government Code Section 51201), or at least 40 acres in size in the case of land that is not prime agricultural land.
 All parcels proposed to be included in a contract must meet this parcel size requirement.

-During an application review, should it be found that a parcel which is already under contract, does not meet the acreage requirements (considered to be substandard) the applicant will be notified of the issue and be afforded adequate time to modify the property boundaries to increase the acreage to meet minimum requirements.
+During an application review, should it be found that a parcel which is already under contract does not meet the acreage requirements (considered to be substandard) the applicant will be notified of the issue and be afforded adequate time to modify the property boundaries to increase the acreage to meet minimum requirements.
 If this is not achievable, staff will recommend a notice of non-renewal be issued for the substandard parcel(s).

 To qualify for a Williamson Act contract, the property proposed to be included must contain at least 40 acres of Class I or Class II equivalent soils (See Table below) as mapped by USDA, Natural Resources Conservation Services.

+If the property proposed for inclusion does not contain the required 40 acres of Class I or Class II equivalent soils, including the applicable soil class equivalents identified in the table below, the applicant shall provide the Planning Division with sufficient documentation and verification demonstrating that the property is being used for bona fide commercial agricultural production.
+The Planning Division may require additional information, documentation, site verification, or other evidence reasonably necessary to verify the commercial agricultural use of the property.

+Such documentation may include, but is not limited to, evidence of agricultural income, agricultural sales, production records, livestock records, agricultural leases or contracts, management records, or other documentation demonstrating that the property is actively and commercially devoted to agricultural production.